Bank Street Park, Blackwattle Bay

 The NSW Government is prioritising delivery of Bank Street Park, a 1.1-hectare waterside park that surrounds the southern pylons of the ANZAC Bridge.
 The new park will celebrate First Nations living culture together with its harbourside location and maritime history.

-GML’s rapid heritage assessment of the remnant maritime industrial buildings at the site and collaboration with the design team identified a range of opportunities and constraints for the park.
-GML’s early advice ensured the design achieved a balance between acknowledging the sites significant maritime industrial history and the creation of a high-quality public domain.
+GML’s rapid heritage assessment of the remnant maritime industrial buildings at the site and close collaboration with the design team identified a range of opportunities and constraints for the park.
+GML’s early advice ensured the design achieved a balance between acknowledging the area’s rich maritime industrial history and the creation of a high-quality public domain.
 The Bank Street Park design now proposes the adaptive re-use of one remnant building and the creation of an interpretation garden using the fabric of another, simultaneously reducing the project’s heritage impacts and achieving its project objectives.

 In August 2024 Bank Street Park reached a major milestone with the State Significant Development Application receiving the greenlight by the Department of Planning, Housing and Infrastructure.
 Updates from Infrastructure NSW about Bank Street Park can be found online.